J-Mwaura/react-app-modal/README.md

 Import your project from a Git repository.

-If all goes well at this point you should be able to serve your app on the browser.
+If all the above steps have been met, the app should open on the browser.